freeflowuniverse/crystallib/manual/3script/3script_format.md

 !!$domain.$toolname.$actionname  attribute1:value1 flag1 attribute2:value2 flag2
 ```

+domain today is empty because we are the authors defining the current actions.

 Formatting the action as shown below results in the same behavior.

 ```js
 !!$domain.$toolname.$actionname
     attribute1:value1